danielpeter/membraneSphere/README.md

 - codes are written in Fortran90, use the appropriate compiler flags in the Makefile by setting F90, FFLAGS, LDFLAGS

+- in `src/include/constants.h` you have to choose precision (use single, it'll do).

-- in `src/include/commonModules.f90` you have to choose precision (use single, it'll do it), source parameters (see Carl Tape's thesis) and filter parameters.
+- in `src/include/commonModules.f90` you have to choose source parameters (see Carl Tape's thesis) and filter parameters.
   There are also a few others, but defaults should do it.

+- For simulation runs, you probably want to create a new work directory.
+Examples are given in `examples/` subdirectory.
-- in `src/propagation/Parameter_Input` choose the physical model (grid refinement level, simulation times and wave type) and set the source/receiver geometry.
+  The main program `propagation` reads in simulation parameters from file `Parameter_Input`, where you can choose the physical model (grid refinement level, simulation times and wave type) and set the source/receiver geometry.
-  You can also place a scatterer and use a heterogeneous background phase speed model
+  You can also select to place a scatterer and/or use a heterogeneous background phase speed model.

-Note: Subroutines from "Numerical Recipes: The Art of Scientific Computing"
-      by W. H. Press et al., Cambridge University Press, are used in numericalRecipes*.f90.
-The user must acquire an official Numerical Recipes license to run them.
+  The program `timelag` reads in parameters from file `Timelag_Input`.
+  You would want to specify two traces and a window size to compute the time lag between those trace sections.